8 of the best David Attenborough documentaries and where to watch them

-Take a deep dive into the wonders of the natural world with these documentaries.
+Explore the wonders of the natural world through the lens of a master storyteller, with these documentaries.

-Sir David Attenborough is considered a national treasure for good reason.
-His documentaries are not only educational, but visually stunning, and sometimes filled with edge-of-your-seat action (anyone remember the baby iguana being chased by racer snakes?).
+His documentaries are not only educational, but visually stunning, and filled with edge-of-your-seat action (anyone remember the baby iguana being chased by racer snakes?).
 All of this is delivered with his trademark soothing voiceover.

 Dinosaurs: The Final Day with David Attenborough